rafman522/mean-docker/readme.md

 > NOTE: If you make changes and need to recompile, just stop the debugger and repeat steps 3-6.

 > NOTE: If you stop the debugger at any point and wish to start debugging again without recompiling, you can easily re-attach to the existing container just with step 5.
 However, since the app was already running, you will not be able to debug the initialization of the app again.

+## Available VS Code Tasks
+Tasks are executed thrugh the VS Code command palette (Mac: [⌘] + [P], Windows: [CTRL] + [P]).
+Once you have opened the command palette, type task followed by whitespace and then any of the commands listed below:

+### composeForDebug
+As shown in the previous section the `composeForDebug` command will not only build the image from the Dockerfile.debug file, but will also start the containers so they can be debugged.

+Usage: From the command palette, provide `task composeForDebug`.

+### stop
+The `stop` command will stop all of the running containers using `docker-compose stop`.

+Usage: From the command palette, provide `task stop`.

+### down
+Similar to the `stop` command, the `down` command will also stop the running containers.
+In addition, it will also remove the containers.

+Usage: From the command palette, provide `task down`.

+### startDebugging
+The `startDebugging` command is similar to the `composeForDebug` comman in that it starts the containers in debugging mode (REMOTE_DEBUGGING=1).
+The difference between the two commands is that `startDebugging` does not attempt to recompile the base image.

+Thus, `startDebugging` should only be used if you a) restarted Docker and the containers didn't start afterward or b) previously submitted either a `stop` or `down` task.

+Usage: From the command palette, provide `task startDebugging`.